SeveredSeikyo/contact-book-app/README.md

     ```

+**NOTE:** **.env.example** is a pre-written environment file created to assign environmental variables to actual project. **.env** contains environmental vairables that needed to connect Frontend and Backend.

 To Test the APIs directly, Change Directory to Backend **cd backend** and open **test.http** in VSCode or Any other code editor.

 ```console